-It is important that you read this privacy notice together with any other privacy notice or fair processing notice that we may provide on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
+It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Cox & Kings is the controller and in certain circumstances a processor and responsible for your personal data (collectively referred to as ” Cox & Kings “, “C&K”, “we”, “us” or “our” in this privacy notice).
+A&K can be considered both a controller and a processor and remains responsible for your personal data (collectively referred to as “A&K”, “we”, “us” or “our” in this privacy notice).

-We have appointed a data protection compliance manager, who is responsible for overseeing questions in relation to this privacy notice.
+We have appointed a data protection compliance manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data protection compliance manager using the details set out below.

 You have the right to make a complaint at any time.
-There are many data protection supervisory bodies around the world however, we would suggest that you make any complaints to the relevant supervisory body (details above).
+There are many data protection supervisory bodies around the world and we would suggest that you make any complaints to the relevant supervisory body (details above).

 Changes to the privacy notice and your duty to inform us of changes

 It is important that the personal data we hold about you is accurate and current.
-Please keep us informed if any of the details you provide to us should change during the course of your relationship with us.
+Please keep us informed if any of the details you provide to us should change, during the course of your relationship with us.